MatMatt/parsEO/README.md

 ```

 This functionality depends on the ``pystac-client`` and ``requests``
 packages being available at runtime.
+If either is missing an
+``ImportError`` is raised.

 ---